Welcome to Portland Friends Meeting

 Young Adult Friends Midweek Worship -- On Wednesday evenings at 7 p.m. there is an unprogrammed worship followed by friendly conversation, in a small group of people in their 20’s and 30’s.
 For location and information, contact the Young Adult Friends Coordinator.

-This is an opportunity for silent worship.
-The group meets for thirty minutes each
+This is an opportunity for online silent worship.
+The group meets for thirty minutes on zoom.

 Monday through Friday at 10:30 AM.
 All are welcome.

 To receive regular communications about Sunday worship and other Meeting matters, you can sign up to receive our weekly e-group announcements.
 More information here.

 Contact Co-Clerks Peter and Rob if you have any questions.

 Last Revised: May 7, 2023

 - If you feel even the slightest bit unwell, please stay home and join us on zoom.
 This includes sniffles, runny nose, sore throat, headache.
 Don’t assume it’s not covid just because it seems mild.
 And even if it’s just a cold, let’s not spread those around, either.